 The river Bann has a canoe trail between Toome and Coleraine with fifteen purpose built access points.
 Along the Bann Valley Scenic Route are six access points: Somerset Riverside Park, The Cutts, Camus, Agivey Bridge, Drumaheglis and Mountsandal.
 From Drumaheglis drive up the river towards Coleraine, there are not many pull in points on the road but as you approach the settlement of Loughan, directly across the river from Camus Park there is a river sports centre, mooring jetty, holiday chalets and really good views of Loughan Island which sits in the middle of the river.

-Leaving here you will come to a mini-roundabout, go straight on and at the next one, turn right, this will take you the Lodge Roundabout.
+Leaving here you will come to a mini-roundabout, go straight on and at the next one, turn right, this will take you to the Lodge Roundabout.
 Turn left to head for Londonderry along the Causeway Coastal Route and right to follow the Causeway Coastal Route around the bypass to Portstewart.
-If you are looking to stay overnight, I can recommend Crowfield Country House which is set in an idyllic rural location complete with a small river.
-It is located half way around the Bann Valley Scenic Drive.
+If you are looking for bed and breakfast or self catering accommodation check out the direct links here.